 Direct notice to parents and verifiable consent

 Website operators must also give parents direct notice containing all the same information as the notice posted on the site.
 This can be delivered by email, postal mail, or some other means.

-Operators must make reasonable effort to notify and obtain verifiable consent from the child’s parent before collecting personal info.
+Operators must make reasonable effort to notify and obtain verifiable consent from the child’s parent before collecting personal information.

-If you want to disclose a child’s personal info to third parties or make it publicly available, a more reliable method of obtaining consent is required, such as:
+If you want to disclose a child’s personal details to third parties or make it publicly available, a more reliable method of obtaining consent is required, such as:

-- Having parents sign a physical form and sending it via mail of fax
+- Having parents sign a physical form and sending it via mail or fax.

 Prior parental consent is not required when:

 - The purpose of collecting a child’s email address is to send them a consent form.

 - A child’s email address is collected to respond to a one-time request and is subsequently deleted.

 - A child’s email address is collected to respond more than once to a single request.
 Newsletters are one such example.
 Operators must still notify parents and give them the option to stop communication after the initial communication.